 Psoriasis may affect younger patients and may get worse during the winter and better in the summer and thus psoriasis responds favorably to (sun light- UV) light therapy.

+Psoriasis can appear anywhere on the body but most often on the elbows and knees is common but can also be on the scalp where it becomes more difficult to treat.
+It is not contagious.
 Psoriasis occurs because normal skin regenerates every 3 weeks and psoriatic skin regenerates in a week.
 This leaves a surplus on the surface that is uncomfortable but generally doesn’t itch so badly.
 The defining factor is the appearance of blood spots when the scales are taken off the surface of the body.

+The most common type of psoriasis is called Plaque Psoriasis or Psoriasis Vulgaris.
 A less common form is Psoriatic Arthritis, which as its name implies, comes with swollen joints usually confined to the fingers and toes but may spread to the spine.
 This can lead to very severe cases and may take patience to endure and to treat.
+Erythrodermic psoriasis often comes from the topical use of corticosteroids.

-Eczema – 湿疮 shichuāng is also known as dermatitis 皮炎 píyán (pí means skin and yán means scorching hot).
+___________________ Eczema – 湿疮 shichuāng is also known as dermatitis 皮炎 píyán (pí means skin and yán means scorching hot).
 The English word come from the Greek ekzema and means “something thrown out by heat.

 While psoriasis is auto-immune, eczema is considered an allergic reaction.
 The skin rash is patchy or may be diffuse without clear edges to it.
 It is often bilateral indicating a systemic issue.
 It is often made worse if not caused by greasy foods.
 As such in the beginning the psoriasis may ooze fluids while chronic cases may be more dry and cause lichenification (becomes hard, dry and leathery).